diogorborges/weather-app/README.md

 - Retrofit + Okhttp + Coroutines for network
 - Kodein for DI
 - Navigation for fragment's management
-- ViewModel + Livedata for architecture
+- ViewModel + StateFlow for architecture
 - Glide for image
 - AppCompat + Material for UI
 - Mockk + Coroutines + jUnit for testing